 Outreach and Consultation Activities: The CSU Counseling Center receives a number of requests for psycho-educational programming each semester from various campus departments as well as from the community.
 Trainees are offered the opportunity to provide these workshops together with a senior staff member.
 More advanced trainees may have the opportunity to provide educational programming on their own.

 Individual Supervision (1 hour per week): Trainees are assigned a different clinical supervisor each semester and will meet with that supervisor for one hour each week.
 During fall semester, supervisors will be senior staff members.
-During spring semester, a pre-doctoral level intern may be assigned to do umbrella supervision with a less advanced trainee under the supervision of one of the senior staff members.
+During spring semester, a doctoral level intern may be assigned to do umbrella supervision with a less advanced trainee under the supervision of one of the senior staff members.
 Assignments are made based on the trainee’s supervision needs as well as his or her preferences.
 This supervision focuses on the trainee’s individual caseload and intake sessions.
-Individual supervisors use client test results, trainees’ client notes, audiotapes, and sometimes videotapes of trainees’ sessions with clients in order to give feedback to help the trainee develop as a clinician.
+Individual supervisors use client test results, trainees’ client notes, and videos of trainees’ sessions with clients in order to give feedback to help the trainee develop as a clinician.
 This is also an opportunity for trainees to discuss problems they are having in their work and get feedback from their supervisor.

 Supervision of Other Activities (as needed): All of the professional activities engaged in by trainees are supervised by a senior staff member.
 Usually, this is the senior staff member with whom the trainee is doing the activity whether co-leading a group or an outreach program, or conducting research together.
 When a trainee is doing such an activity alone, the work is supervised by their individual supervisor or another person designated by the supervisor.